karmakrafts/Ferrous-Docs/abi.rst

 Another case which involes mangling of the type name is when the given type has any number of generic parameters.
-The compiler will append a single ``$`` to the mangled type name followed by the concatinated list of mangled generic parameter types during monomorphization of the given UDT.
+The compiler will append a pair of angle brackets (``<>``) to the mangled type name which contain the concatinated list of mangled generic parameter type names during monomorphization of the given UDT.

 For example, if the type is